alexdenning/pro-theme-design/views/_articles/0011-make-wordpress-multilingual.md

-<p class="intro">According to the latest estimates, there are over 4 billion Internet users around the world and, well, it's a pretty safe bet that not all of them speak your site's native language, right?</p>
+<p class="intro">There are over 4 billion Internet users around the world and, well, it's a pretty safe bet that not all of them speak your site's native language, right?</p>

 That's important because most people want to visit websites and search in Google using their preferred language.